JADE: Expert-Grounded Dynamic Evaluation for Open-Ended Professional Tasks: Skill Templates

 \section{Skill Templates}

-Each label at all levels (L1/L2/L3) is associated with a corresponding skill in JADE’s taxonomy.
-We list representative L1 skills with brief descriptions below.
+Each label at all levels ($\mathcal{T}_1/\mathcal{T}_2/\mathcal{T}_3$) is associated with a corresponding skill in JADE’s taxonomy.
+We list representative $\mathcal{T}_1$ (primary intent) skills with brief descriptions below.
 However, due to business reasons, we only provide a basic version of the skill in the code repository.

-\begin{YamlBox}{L1 Skill Example: Supplier Sourcing} name: "Supplier Sourcing" description: "A comprehensive process for identifying, screening, and locking in suitable upstream suppliers, OEMs, or factories in global markets based on specific product requirements."
+\begin{YamlBox}{$\mathcal{T}_1$ Skill Example: Supplier Sourcing} name: "Supplier Sourcing" description: "A comprehensive process for identifying, screening, and locking in suitable upstream suppliers, OEMs, or factories in global markets based on specific product requirements."

 primary_deliverable: name: "Concrete Supplier Information" description: "A report containing verifiable data, not just entity names." must_have: - "Direct, verifiable URLs (Official Website, Alibaba/Global Sources Profile)" - "Direct contact details (WhatsApp, WeChat, direct email or phone number)" - "Key commercial terms: MOQ (Minimum Order Quantity), Lead Time, etc."